Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Predictions for the Housing Market in Canada

-While sales have declined in traditionally expensive markets like Greater Toronto, Hamilton-Burlington, and Vancouver, this shift presents a unique opportunity for buyers.
-This is especially true for the condo market, which has seen increased inventory.
+While sales continue to decline in expensive markets like Greater Toronto, Hamilton-Burlington, and Vancouver, this shift presents an opportunity for newcomer buyers.
+This is especially true for the Toronto condo market, which has seen an increase in inventory and lower prices.

-With less competition, falling prices, and interest rate cuts, newcomers may be in a stronger negotiating position.
-They may now be able to buy homes that would have been out of reach in a more competitive market.
+With less competition, falling prices, and future interest rate cuts, newcomers may be in a stronger bargaining position.
+They may now be able to afford homes in cities previously out of reach in a more competitive market.

 Action Steps for Newcomers Joining the Housing Market in Canada

-With so much economic uncertainty due to the U.S./Canada trade war, sellers may be anxious to sell, but buyers remain cautious.
-This can help lower Canadian home prices and is good news for newcomers entering the housing market.
+With economic uncertainty due to the U.S./Canada trade war, sellers may be anxious to sell, but buyers remain cautious.
+This may reduce Canadian home prices and is good news for newcomers entering the housing market.

 These action steps can help you navigate the housing market in Canada and find affordable housing options:

-• Monitor market performance and housing prices in Canada closely, particularly where you plan to settle.
+• Monitor regional housing market conditions and prices, particularly where you plan to settle.

-• Watch for developments in the trade war, Bank of Canada interest rates, and the short- and long-term effects on home prices, mortgage rates, and regional housing market conditions.
+• Watch for trade war developments, Bank of Canada interest rates, and the short- and long-term effects on home prices and mortgage rates.

-• Explore creative home-buying options, including rent-to-own programs.
+• Explore creative homebuying options, including rent-to-own and co-ownership.

 WRITTEN BY